korningf/git-pass/README.md

 The 1% that is not bash is platform native code, .BAT or PS1 on Windows.

+## Pass-JWT

+Also in the realm of possibility is for pass to understand JWT Tokens.

+It would be awesome to be able to manage ID and Acces tokens in a vault.

+This requires some investigation and is straying quite a bit from Pass.

+_TODO_

 ## Pass-SSO

-Also in the realm of possibility is for OIDC 2 /OAuth 2 SSO JWT Tokens.

-It would be awesome to be able to manage ID and Acces tokens in a vault.
+JWT Tokens would open up the possibility of SSO vis OIDC 2.0 / OAuth 2.0.

 We could also manage MIT Kerberos tickets and other SSO implementations.

-This requires some investigation and is straying quite a bit from Pass.

 _TODO_